ruby/syntax_suggest/README.md

 ## Environment variables

-- `DEAD_END_DEBUG` - Enables debug output to STDOUT/STDERR and/or disk at `./tmp`.
+- `SYNTAX_SUGGEST_DEBUG` - Enables debug output to STDOUT/STDERR and/or disk at `./tmp`.
 The contents of debugging output are not stable and may change.
 If you would like stability, please open an issue to explain your use case.
-- `DEAD_END_TIMEOUT` - Changes the default timeout value to the number set (in seconds).
+- `SYNTAX_SUGGEST_TIMEOUT` - Changes the default timeout value to the number set (in seconds).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/zombocom/dead_end.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/zombocom/dead_end/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/zombocom/syntax_suggest.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/zombocom/syntax_suggest/blob/main/CODE_OF_CONDUCT.md).

 ## License